 - Cut trees around the house that may fall on the house during hail storms.

 - Stowaway (indoors) all backyard and front yard furniture during the storm.

-Simply put, solar radiation heats up the roof, walls, windows, and doors, and that energy then heats up the interior of the home.
-In order to have an energy-efficient home (use less energy) and resilient (reduce the dependency on the energy grid and cooling systems, even during extreme heat waves), you should:
+Solar radiation heats the roof, walls, windows, and doors.
+That energy then heats the home interior.
+To have an energy-efficient home (that uses less energy) and resilient (that reduces the dependency on the energy grid and cooling systems, even during extreme heat waves), you should:

 - Install a reflective roof and use light or reflective exterior wall colors.